Michael Plante: Trials and convictions

 The operation came to an end in January 2005 when Plante testified that he could not longer handle the stress of being an informer.
 On 25 January 2005, Plante ceased to work as an informer.
 Plante stated that Jonathan Bryce was promoted up to being a "hang-around" would ensure that he now had to tell orders from him, a prospect that he found unbearable.
 Plante moved to another Canadian city while the Hells Angels launched a search for him.
 In the first half of 2005, Plante had much difficulty in readjusting to normal life and had to see a psychiatrist to assist with his return to life outside of the underworld.

 On 15 July 2005, the RCMP stormed into the clubhouse of the East End chapter with warrants for the arrest of 16 Hells Angels based on the evidence collected by Plante.
 During the raids of Operation E-Pandora, the RCMP seized $7 million worth of illegal goods including 20 kilograms of cocaine, 20 kilograms of methamphetamine, 70 kilograms of marihuana, five handguns, 11 sticks of dynamite and two methamphetamine labs.
 The E-Pandora raids attracted much attention when the Mounties and Vancouver police used a pick-up truck with a battering ram attached to the front to smash down the door of the East End chapter clubhouse at 3598 East Georgia street.
 Bryce arrived on the scene shortly after the police had smashed their way in and was furious, swearing loudly to the reporters present that the police had just caused grievous damage to the clubhouse.
 In response, Constable Howard Chow told the media that it was unlikely the well known white supremacist Hells Angels would have opened the door of the clubhouse to a Chinese-Canadian policeman such as himself, which justified the use of the battering ram as the police had arrest warrants for a number of the Hells Angels inside the clubhouse.
 The police discovered guns at the homes of the Hells Angels.
-At the house of the Hells Angel Jean Violette, the police found a loaded .25-caliber Beretta handgun along with an unloaded Ruger SP 101 revolver; at the house of Johnny Punko a loaded Smith & Weston 9-mm handgun along with a Royal Sovereign money counting machine and at the house of Ronaldo Lising a loaded.
-357 Rossi M877 revolver and a loaded .380 Walther PPK/S semi-automatic pistol.
+At the house of the Hells Angel Jean Violette, the police found a loaded .25-caliber Beretta handgun along with an unloaded Ruger SP 101 revolver; at the house of Johnny Punko a loaded Smith & Wesson 9-mm handgun along with a Royal Sovereign money counting machine and at the house of Ronaldo Lising a loaded .357 Rossi M877 revolver and a loaded .380 Walther PPK/S semi-automatic pistol.